MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 It contains, among other things, descriptive information combined with information about the technical tests and assessments applied.

-## Disclaimer
+!!! warning "Disclaimer"

     The TAD Reporting Standard is work in progress.
 This means that the current standard is probably suboptimal and will change significantly in future versions.

 ## Introduction